There was a problem with your video. Another version is available.

 The Internet.
 International communication.
 Global data transport.
-Without submarine networks, these wouldn’t exist as you know them today.
-Satellites only account for a small part of keeping the world connected.
-Submarine networks do the heavy lifting—from the ocean floor.
-It’s time we give this critical industry the recognition it deserves.
+Without submarine cable networks, these simply wouldn’t exist as you know them today.
+Contrary to popular belief, satellites account for a miniscule part of keeping the world connected.
+Submarine networks do the heavy lifting—all from the depths of the ocean floors.
+It’s time we give this critical industry the rightful recognition it deserves.

-Subsea networks carry nearly 100% of the world’s Intercontinental electronic communications traffic.
-The submarine networking industry has experienced several technology changes in recent years, most importantly the adoption of coherent detection.
-This revolutionary technology changed how capacity was added to transoceanic corridors, extended the life of existing wet plant assets, opened existing wet plants to best-of-breed SLTE vendors, and completely changed legacy business
+Submarine networks carry over 99 percent of the world’s intercontinental electronic communications traffic.
+The submarine networking industry has experienced several technology advancements in recent years, most importantly the rapid adoption of coherent detection modems.
+This revolutionary technology changed how capacity was added to transoceanic corridors, extended the life of existing wet plant assets, opened existing wet plants to best-of-breed upgrade vendors, enabled unprecedented capacities on new submarine cables, and completely changed legacy business models.

-Open submarine networks is truly is a revolutionary change coming to a conservative industry.
-From a technology perspective, open SDN-enabled submarine networks will completely change how they are modeled, designed, deployed, and managed.
+Open submarine networks are truly a revolutionary change coming to a rather static and conservative segment of the networking industry.
+From a technology perspective, openness completely changes how submarine networks are modeled, designed, deployed, and managed.
 From a business perspective, network operators can choose best-of-breed technologies from a broader selection of vendors, streamline operational processes, accelerate service innovation, reduce time-to-market, and maintain pace with web-scale content players who increasingly account for the majority of transoceanic bandwidth growth.

-"There’s no ‘Plan B’ for interconnecting continents at the capacity and latency needed to keep the Internet humming—satellites need not apply.
-This important fact means that submarine technologies will continue to rapidly evolve, out of sheer necessity, just to maintain pace with our voracious appetite for Internet content.” – Brian Lavalee, Director of Portfolio Solutions Marketing for Ciena's packet and submarine networking solutions.
+"There’s no ‘Plan B’ for interconnecting continents at the capacity, reliability, and latency required to keep the Internet humming—satellites need not apply.
+This vital fact means that submarine networking technologies will (and must) continue to rapidly evolve, out of sheer necessity, just to maintain pace with our voracious appetite for Internet content and in a highly reliable manner."

 Ciena's subsea expert Brian Lavallée tests your knowledge of the world of submarine cable networks with this list of facts and figures.

-Subscribe to the latest news on global submarine networks.
+Subscribe to the latest news on submarine networks.